 Once the page loads, NVDA should automatically announce the title.
 Now, it is time to familiarize yourself with the virtual buffer concept common to all Windows screen readers on the market.
 In a nutshell, what happens is that NVDA takes the HTML of the page and converts it into a flat document with semantic information.
 Links, headings, form fields, images and other information is being spoken along with the actual text of the page.
 It is done in the order the HTML appears in the source that Firefox just loaded.

 This so-called virtual document is what NVDA presents to you by default.
-You can use the arrow keys to navigate the document by character or line, and with the Ctrl key added, also by word.
+You can use the arrow keys to navigate the document by character or line, and with the Ctrl key added, also by word or paragraph.
 You can even select text using Shift plus arrow keys and copy that selected text to the clipboard.
 Note, however, that there is no visual indication that you have selected the text.

 As you navigate the virtual document, NVDA will update the real browser focus to each focusable element as you hit it with the virtual caret.
 You will often get visual indication of where you are on the page if you get lost.